Boost your libido with aphrodisiac foods

 stimulate erection

-Clove can be consumed as an infusion.
+Clove can be consumed as an infusion

-It is now produced mainly in Indonesia.
+Today it is produced mainly in Indonesia.

 7. Raw cacao

-cacao tree
+cocoa tree

-Cocoa beans and dark chocolate.
+Cocoa beans and dark chocolate

 Its action against decreased libido comes from the phenylethylamines it contains.
 These compounds trigger endorphins that stimulate the sexual organs.